 Application to Urban Montessori Charter School shall be completed via Enroll Oakland Charters, either online or by paper and returned to the School no later than the published deadline published to be included in the random public lottery.
 In order to maximize access to Urban Montessori Charter School, the application will request minimal information.
 Applications will be available online in English and Spanish.
 The online application will be available in Vietnamese, Arabic, Simplified Chinese, Traditional Chinese, Khmer, Tagalog, and Tigrinya in the near future.
 The paper application is available in English and can be picked up at the school site or the EOC office.
 Urban Montessori will offer assistance in completing the application should families request it.

 All children who wish to attend Urban Montessori Charter School shall be admitted, up to capacity.
-Admission to Urban Montessori Charter School shall not be determined by the place of residence of the student or his or her parent in the State, except as provided in Education Code Section 47605(d)(2).
+Admission to Urban Montessori Charter School shall not be determined by the place of residence of the student or his or her parent in the State, except as provided in Education Code Section 47605(e)(1)-(2).

 Families who submit completed application forms prior to the deadline will be notified regarding the date, time, and location of the public lottery, and rules for the lottery process.
 Parents do not have to be present to participate in the lottery.
 Urban Montessori will ensure that the lottery process will be: